geertvos/gs-core/README.md

-# GVM Virtual Machine
+# GS Core
-The GVM is a stack based VM that executes a simple bytecode instruction set.
-Loosely based on Javascript.
+The GS Core project implements the GVM VM and bytecode language.
+The GVM is an object oriented, functional and stack based VM, loosely based on Javascript.

+A full high level implementatino can be found in this project: https://github.com/geertvos/gs-lang

 # Instruction set